little-star45/pokedexApp/README.md

-# Pokédex App
+# Pokebowl App

-A simple Pokédex web application built with React, React Router, styled-components, and Bootstrap.
+A simple Pokebowl web application built with React, React Router, styled-components, and Bootstrap.
 It allows users to browse and search for Pokémon by name or ID using data from the PokeAPI.

+All images used in this project are free to use under a public domain or similar license, and do not require attribution.

 ## Live Version